At SNAs, step off the beaten path

-For a piece of quiet, visit a state natural area.
+To get a piece of quiet, visit one of many state natural areas.

 © Beth Gauper